-ACS researchers recently published a study, led by Hyuna Sung, PhD, that found the breast cancer incidence rates were 52% higher in Black men than white men.
+American Cancer Society (ACS) researchers recently published a study, led by Hyuna Sung, PhD, a principal scientist and cancer epidemiologist in the ACS Surveillance and Health Equity Science department, that found the breast cancer incidence rates were 52% higher in Black men than white men.
 In fact, Black men had considerably higher incidence rates for all breast cancer subtypes defined by HR/HER2 status compared with white men.
 The higher risk for these cancers persisted across all age groups of Black men.

 The reasons for the elevated risk of breast cancer among Black men are not known, but the researchers said they reflect differences in the prevalence of risk factors across populations.
 Risk factors for male breast cancers are largely unknown, but some known risk factors are:

 It’s not known how these risk factors related to specific subtypes.
 Further studies are required to inform prevention strategies for men.